 Art lovers can’t miss the highly visual and colourful afternoon art tea at the .
 Served in the beautiful ‘Mirror Room’ restaurant, each item in the tea is influenced by Pop Art artists such as Andy Warhol and the abstract figures of Cubism.
 The Cubism & Pop Art Tea features creative twists on three classic pastries; a 1970s Black Forest Gateau is transformed into Warhol’s iconic Campbell soup can, a blue banana cheesecake mirrors the work of Roy Lichtenstein, and sitting upon a biscuit base is a decadent spotted treat, an ode to the great Yayoi Kusama.
 The tea is almost too good to eat… almost.
 From £50.
 Mon-Sun 12-7pm.

-Set in the gorgeous light-filled (and velvet armchair-scattered) Drawing Rooms at the Ampersand Hotel, the hotel’s new take on the famous Science Tea is new in time for Afternoon Tea Week.
+Set in the gorgeous light-filled (and velvet armchair-scattered) Drawing Rooms at the Ampersand Hotel, the hotel’s new take on the famous Science Tea launched earlier this year.
 A grown-up twist on the neighbouring Science Museum-inspired menu, this new addition includes a cocktail flight, and is to be served between 6pm-9pm Thursday to Saturday.

 Drinks on offer include Darwin’s Draught – with Lalani & Co Earl Grey infused Chase vodka, Kamm & Sons, cucumber, apple and ginger – and Marie Cure-All – Lalani & Co Premium Genmaicha infused rum with Aperol, Antica Formula & Amer Picon – all suitably scientifically presented, in smoking teapots and the like.
 This is a novelty afternoon tea done really, really well, with seriously good food (the cheddar and thyme scones served with truffle butter are the star) and a really clever drinks menu. £49.50 per person, .